-The registration/participation fee, along with all money raised by fundraising and sponsors goes towards paying for tournaments, jerseys, hats, pants, belts, socks, team insurance and team registration with NW Nations.
-Food and gas for travel are additional expenses to expect, but that’s why we aim to stay local with our travel.
+The registration/participation fee, along with all money raised by fundraising and sponsors goes towards paying for tournaments, jerseys, hats, pants, belts, socks, team insurance, etc. Food and gas for travel are additional expenses to expect, but that’s why we aim to stay local with our travel.

 Extra fees for tournaments?